Banging Toolbox

-The best cordless drill is brushless, this means that the motor operates at a higher RMP and consumes less battery power than if the drill didn’t have this technology.
+According to Aaron Barnett of BangingToolbox: The best cordless drill is brushless.
+This means the motor operates at a higher RMP and consumes less battery power than if the drill didn’t have this technology.

-Make sure two quick-charge batteries are included so that you can always work while your other battery is on the charger.
+Ensure two quick-charge batteries are included, so you can always work while your other battery is on the charger.

-Impact drivers are a lighter-weight alternative for driving screws and they also pack more power than a drill with a hammering function.
+Impact drivers are a lighter-weight alternative for driving screws and pack more power than a drill with a hammering function.

-Although this isn’t good for drilling holes, its saves your wrist from twisting when driving in screws.
+Although this isn’t good for drilling holes, it saves your wrist from twisting when driving in screws.

-You also won’t need to waste time changing a drill bit to a drill driver back-and-forth all the time.
+Moreover, you won’t need to waste time changing a drill bit to a drill driver back and forth all the time.

 You can simply set up both tools with a different bit ready to go for the job you are doing.